percona/pbm-docs/source/authentication.rst

 a v4.0+ mongo shell is a recommended way to debug connection URI validity from the command line.

+ Since |PBM| must authenticate in MongoDB, we recommend specifying the authentication database associated with the ``pbm`` user’s credentials in the connection URI string using the ``authSource`` option.

+ The `MongoDB Connection URI <https://docs.mongodb.com/manual/reference/connection-string/>`_ specification also allows specifying the authentication database via the ``defaultauthdb`` component.
+However, in this case, |PBM| makes a backup of only this specified database.

+ If both ``authSource`` and ``defaultauthdb`` are unspecified, the authentication database defaults to the ``admin`` database.

 The `MongoDB Connection URI
 <https://docs.mongodb.com/manual/reference/connection-string/>`_ specification
 includes several non-default options you may need to use.
 For example the TLS